odb/official-bash-logo/CONTRIBUTING.md

 ## Pull Requests

-Pull Request we are looking for are any of the following: New file formats e.g. `WEBP`, file optimization, file organization, etc.
+Pull Request we are looking for are any of the following: New file formats e.g. `WEBP`, file optimization, file organization, Logo sightings, etc.

 ### Process